SAP/spartacus-docs/_pages/dev/performance/core-web-vitals/cumulative-layout-shift.md

 ],
 ```

-## Enabling Angular's Native Non-Destructive Hydration
+## Enabling Angular Native Non-Destructive Hydration

-Spartacus supports the [Angular's native non-destructive hydration](https://angular.dev/guide/hydration) feature with Spartacus 2211.43.
-It is enabled by default in fresh apps created with Spartacus 2211.43 or later.
-For existing apps created before Spartacus 2211.43, you need to enable it manually by adding the following native Angular provider to the apps' `app.module.ts`:
+Starting in version 2211.43, Spartacus supports [Angular native non-destructive hydration](https://angular.dev/guide/hydration).
+This feature is enabled by default when you create a new storefront app using version 2211.43 libraries or newer.
+For existing apps created before Spartacus 2211.43, you need to enable this feature manually by adding the following native Angular provider to your `app.module.ts`:

 ```typescript
 import {